quixio/quix-docs/docs/platform/tutorials/train-and-deploy-ml/train-ml-model.md

 You will need Python3 installed.

 You’ll need some data stored in the Quix platform.
-You can use any of our Data Sources available in the code samples, or just follow the onboarding process when you [sign-up to Quix](https://portal.platform.quix.ai/self-sign-up/){target=_blank}
+You can use any of our Data Sources available in the Code Samples, or just follow the onboarding process when you [sign-up to Quix](https://portal.platform.quix.ai/self-sign-up/){target=_blank}

 !!! tip

-	If in doubt, login to the Quix Portal, navigate to the code samples and deploy `Demo Data - Source`.
+	If in doubt, login to the Quix Portal, navigate to the `Code Samples` and deploy `Demo Data - Source`.

 	This will provide you with some real-time data for your experiments.